travelgateX/documentation-site/content/hotelx/plugins/mapping.md

 * Rate Map

-Our map formats have a common structure on all of them.
-Below is shown step by step as load your maps.
+Our map formats share a common structure.
+In order to load your maps you just need to follow the instructions below:

 ## Format File

-The file should be in the below format:
+The file should be in the following format:

 * **Encoding**: UTF-8
 * **File Name**: [Context Source]_hotel_map.csv